The Pharos Lighthouse at Alexandria

 • 10.
 Fifty rooms of Visitor Accommodation.

 • 11.
-Hollow Towers and Elevators.
+The Hollow Tower and Elevators.

 • 12.
 Estuarine Heat Traps.